biojava/biojava.github.io/wiki/BioJava:Modules.md

 Module: biojava-sequencing Lead: Michael Heuer

-` - support FastQ files`
+`- support FastQ files`
 `- support parsing of output for various new sequencing machines`

-Module: biojava-web services: The details seem still to be under discussion and perhaps we need multiple modules here? also what about REST vs. SOAP?
+Module: biojava-web services:

+`- The details seem still to be under discussion and perhaps we need multiple modules here?`
+`- also what about REST vs. SOAP?
 To be discussed.
-People who expressed interest are: Niall Haslam,Scooter Willis, Sylvain Foisy
+People who expressed interest are:`
+`- Niall Haslam,Scooter Willis, Sylvain Foisy`

 Module?: biojava-ws-blast Module?: biojava-ws-biolit

-Proposed Module: biojava-j2ee Lead: Mark Schreiber This would probably take the form of SessionBeans and WebServices that can be deployed to Glassfish/ JBoss etc to provide biological services for people who want to make client server or SOA apps.
+Proposed Module: biojava-j2ee Lead: Mark Schreiber - This would probably take the form of SessionBeans and WebServices that can be deployed to Glassfish/ JBoss etc to provide biological services for people who want to make client server or SOA apps.